Things to Do at Narita-san Shinshoji Temple

 Things to Do Nearby

-Traditional shopping street leading to the temple, lined with shops selling local specialties, traditional sweets, and souvenirs, perfect for experiencing local culture.
+The traditional shopping street leading to the temple, lined with restaurants serving local eel dishes and shops selling traditional crafts